5 Ways to Set Yourself Apart as an English Teacher

 5. Gain relevant experience

 Even if you’ve recently completed a TEFL/TESOL certification course and are brand new to teaching ESL, you can still get valuable experience through a Guided Teaching Practicum.
-This certification incorporates five hours of hands-on teaching practice in a real EFL classroom (plus you’ll spend time observing other teachers in action).
+This certification incorporates hands-on teaching practice in a real EFL classroom (plus you’ll spend time observing other teachers in action).
 There’s even a Practicum for Teaching English Online that will leave you with a portfolio of recorded classes that you’ve taught to show to potential employers or students.

 Of course, you can also always scout for private students in different social media groups or volunteer to teach at refugee centers or local churches.